 My stage mother years is one of my most treasured moments with my little girls.
 Those were the days when the mother in me dreamt of their future.
 The stage mother years span from the time L was a precocious 4 year old painist till her early teens.
 From then on, my role was relegated to a part-time stage mother when they had random performances here and there.
 I call myself retired because I don’t fuss like a mother hen like in the good old days.

 As a stage mother, I watched my girls during dress rehearsals, carry their bags, lug their water bottles, bun their hair, fix their costumes, wipe the sweat behind their backs, accompany as chaperon here and there all over Manila, USA, Canada and what not.
 In one of those “dream-like” fantasies, I always envisioned my girls to be classical musicians.
 M with her soprano voice flowing through the concert hall.
 L with dextrous fingers playing nimbly with the piano keys.
 Sweet relaxing classical pieces!

 The girls continued playing the piano and cultivating their other artistic talents during their growing up years.
-On Lauren’s sixteenth year, she asked for an electric guitar.
+On L’s sixteenth year, she asked for an electric guitar.